 Rolleston has demonstrated commitment to progressive rehabilitation with the primary objective of returning land disturbed by mining to pasture for livestock grazing.
-In June 2018, Rolleston had approximately 220 hectares of rehabilitated land certified by the State Government adding to Glencore’s portfolio.
+In June 2018, Rolleston had approximately 220 hectares of rehabilitated land certified by the State Government.
+In November 2019, they achieved certification for another 166 hectares adding to Glencore’s growing portfolio.

 Watch how the team at Rolleston is making the transformation.

 Wilkie Creek has transformed land disturbed by mining into a rehabilitated landform tried and tested for pastoral activities in collaboration with local landholders.
 In February 2019, approximately 87 hectares of rehabilitated land was certified by the Queensland Government.